raspberrypi/documentation/faqs/README.md

 An official case for the Raspberry Pi is available separately [from our distributors](https://www.raspberrypi.org/products/).
 There are also lots of home-brew case discussions on the forum, as well as several third-party cases available.
 We suggest stopping by the [cases subforum](https://www.raspberrypi.org/phpBB3/viewforum.php?f=40) and reading some of the threads about cases you can purchase or build yourself.
 There are also loads of awesome [3D-printable cases](https://www.raspberrypi.org/blog/3d-printed-raspberry-pi-cases/) that community members have designed.

-### Can I buy a Raspberry Pi kit?

-Many Raspberry Pi resellers produce bundles for people who would rather get everything they need from a single source.
-In 2016, we put together our own Raspberry Pi Official Starter Kit.
-The kit is available to order online in the UK from our partners [Element14](https://www.element14.com/community/docs/DOC-83184) and [RS components](http://uk.rs-online.com/web/p/processor-microcontroller-development-kits/8968119/), priced at £99 +VAT, and from distributors and resellers around the world.

 ### I'm worried I have a fake Pi!

 Don't worry, as far as we know, there are no fake Pis.
-The SoCs used on the Pi range are only available from one supplier, and only in large quantities, which together with the low price of the Pi means it's not cost-effective for clones to be made.
-There are a number of competitor products that use similar names, but not actual clones or fakes.
+The processors used on the Pi range are only available from one supplier, and only in quantities of several million at a time, which, together with the low price of the Pi means it's not cost-effective for clones to be made.
+There are a number of competitor products that use similar names, but no actual clones or fakes.

 <a name="commercial"></a>
 ## Commercial and industry applications, resale